Ants on a garden plant

 Mulches

 Mulches are popular for providing that finishing touch to landscape and garden areas, but what also makes mulches a winner is the many benefits that mulches provide.
-Mulches help to suppress weeds, hold moisture, add nutrients to the soil, reduce competition, moderate temperature extremes, and protect the soil from erosion however ants find mulches to be beneficial because of the warmth and moisture mulch provides for their colonies.
+Mulches help to suppress weeds, hold moisture, add nutrients to the soil, reduce competition, moderate temperature extremes, and protect the soil from erosion.
+However, ants find mulch to be beneficial because of the warmth and moisture mulch provides for their colonies.

-Mulchs also provide a hideout for ants to protect their colonies from predators, mulches will also attract carpenter ants as these ant species love to live in decaying wood.
-To discourage ants try to keep mulches as dry as possible to reduce moisture or consider the use of inorganic mulches for example synthetic or man-made mulches, gravels, or rocks.
-If you prefer organic mulch then ensure that mulch is changed regularly to discourage ants from using it as a breeding ground.
+Mulchs also provides a hideout for ants to protect their colonies from predators.
+Mulches will also attract carpenter ants, as these ant species love to live in decaying wood.
+To discourage ants, try to keep mulch as dry as possible to reduce moisture, or consider the use of inorganic mulches, for example, synthetic or man-made mulches, gravels, or rocks.
+If you prefer organic mulch, then ensure that the mulch is changed regularly to discourage ants from using it as a breeding ground.

 Wood Chips